hackclub/hackclub/workshops/backjack/README.md

  ```

-finally remember that we a variable that store the number of card for the player, so we let increment that number by 1
+finally remember that we a variable that store the number of cards for the player, so we let increment that number by 1

 ```C++
  Tl_Pl_card += Pl_card_cont;